metabase/metabase/docs/api/public.md

 ## `GET /api/public/oembed`

-oEmbed endpoint used to retreive embed code and metadata for a (public) Metabase URL.
+oEmbed endpoint used to retrieve embed code and metadata for a (public) Metabase URL.

 ### PARAMS: